 All rates are posted to the Independent Electricity System Operator’s website.

-To provide companies with temporary relief on their electricity bills during the COVID-19 pandemic, the Ontario government implemented an Emergency Order (EO) on Friday, May 1, 2020 and is deferring a portion of the Global Adjustment (GA) charges for industrial and commercial electricity consumers that do not participate in the Regulated Price Plan (RPP), starting April 2020.
+To providecustomers with temporary relief on their electricity bills, in response to the COVID-19 pandemic, the Ontario government deferred a portion of the GA charges for commercial and industrial customers who do not participate in the Regulated Price Plan (RPP) during the months of April, May and June 2020.

 Class A and Class B customers are defined by the Ontario Energy Board (OEB) as follows: